catch-design/tech-lead-test/README.md

    - A basic diagram of of the system components
    - Write a few paragraphs explaining the architecture and technologies you would use to build the solution
 2. Provide a simple explaination of solution for a less technical audience such as project managers and the client
+3. Identify any risks or initial threat modeling related to the solution

 ### 2. Delivery Estimate / Timeline